Sarah-C/m5stack-core2-audio-monitor/README.md

   -- SarahC

-* 1 The updated board ensures the correct Core 2 IO pins are used in the port plugs, the "Bottom" clashed with the PSRAM connections - there's some forum posts about losing port use on the Core 2
+* 1 The updated board ensures the correct Core 2 IO pins are used in the port plugs, the "Bottom" clashed with the PSRAM connections - there's some forum posts about losing port use on the Core 2 when people plugged their "Bottoms" in. -grins-

 * 2 Odd that the base didn't have a slot for the existing mic/gyroscope!?
 I guess it was designed on a Friday afternoon.
 ----------------------